 If you feel that mentoring could be a benefit, then please enquire for more information about how it could help you.
 Mentoring sessions last 60 minutes and like therapy, are scheduled weekly in order to build trust, regularity and familiarity.

-The length of the mentoring plan is entirely in your hands however I would recommend a minimum of 6 sessions for any work between us to become fully utilised.
+The length of the mentoring plan is entirely in your hands however I would recommend a minimum of 6 sessions to allow the process of mentoring to develop well enough.
 If you have any questions about mentoring please get in touch to see how it might work best for you or your child.

 Embarking on couples therapy can often feel like the last resort.